ekmartinez/Linux_Notes/Installation/Gentoo_Linux/README.md

 # Gentoo Linux Installation Guide 2024

 This is an installation guide on how to install Gentoo Linux (Openrc) on physical hardware.
 This guide was tested using a distribution kernel, nevertheless, instructions on how to compile a custom kernel will also be provided.
-This guide also asumes UEFI.
+This guide asumes UEFI.

 * [Prepare Disk](#Prepare-Disk)
 * [Stage 3](#Stage3)